apache/jackrabbit-oak/oak-doc/src/site/markdown/security/permission/differences.md

 the effective permissions that would apply to that node if the version was restored.
 This changes is covered by [OAK-444] and addresses concerns summarized in [JCR-2963].

+#### Configuration

+The `omit-default-permission` configuration option present with the Jackrabbit's AccessControlProvider implementations is no longer supported with Oak.
+Since there are no permissions installed by default this flag has become superfluous.

 <!-- hidden references -->
 [Permissions]: http://svn.apache.org/repos/asf/jackrabbit/oak/trunk/oak-core/src/main/java/org/apache/jackrabbit/oak/spi/security/authorization/permission/Permissions.java
 [PermissionHook]: http://svn.apache.org/repos/asf/jackrabbit/oak/trunk/oak-core/src/main/java/org/apache/jackrabbit/oak/security/authorization/permission/PermissionHook.java